Global Corporate Company

 In light of constraints including the international regulatory environment and non-JPY currency procurement, by shifting corporate resources from areas with little potential for profit to new business areas and high-profitability businesses, we will increase the quality of our business portfolio.

-In addition, as an initiative to improve our cost structure, by consolidating operations, utilizing technology to streamline operations, and optimizing costs outside of Japan, we will further strengthen our framework to ensure our stable provision of financial services even in times of crisis such as the COVID-19 pandemic.
+In addition, as an initiative to improve our cost structure, by consolidating operations, utilizing technology to streamline operations, and optimizing costs outside of Japan, we are further strengthening our framework to ensure our stable provision of financial services even in times of crisis such as the COVID-19 pandemic.

 (excluding US banks)